wduquette/advent/README.md

 and the World includes methods for use at both build and run time, and also methods for use by the framework itself.

+### Ambient Sound

+It would be cool to manage sources of sound (conveyed, as always, by prose).
+Sounds could be Quiet, Medium, or Loud.
+Quiet sounds you can only hear if you "listen"; others appear as part of the normal room description.
+Volume decreases with distance; Loud sounds can be heard in adjoining rooms without explicitly listening, and Medium sounds can be heard if you "listen".

+To do this properly we would need a notion of the distance between two rooms;
+just because they are adjacent in the link map doesn't mean they are close to each other.
+A link could be a long road, for example.

 ### Fancy Undo

 At present Bonaventure supports undoing the very last command.
 This is